-The Hodnet Footpath Group have produced ten leaflets outlining some varied walks in the local area – for the benefit of residents and visitors alike.
-A new general ‘Guide’ leaflet about all our walks/our work is also available.
+The Hodnet Footpath Group have produced ten leaflets describing some varied local walks – for the benefit of residents and visitors alike.
+A general ‘Guide’ leaflet about all our walks is also available.

 The front of each walk leaflet contains an indication of the nature of the walk (circular or linear); the approx milage; the walk ‘Grade’ (level of fitness required); whether or not the route is wholly or partly ‘dog friendly’ and the expected duration (hours).

-If you come across nettles, brambles and bushes/trees, etc, obstructing/overhanging stiles, etc, you can do your bit – to help others who may follow – by trampling them down, or by cutting/snapping them off.
+3/ If you come across nettles, brambles and bushes/trees, etc, obstructing/overhanging stiles and gates you can do your bit to help others who may follow – by trampling them down or by cutting/snapping them off.

 This leaflet summarises our ten walk leaflets; showing their titles, general routes/starting points plus an explanation of some terms used, and also gives some general information on walking and how to deal with/report problems.